estuaryoss/estuary-discovery/README.md

 ## Use cases
 -   Estuary-viewer stats: deployments / tests / infrastructure registered in Eureka
--   L7 RESTApi broadcasts to the Agent: start test/ get test status / get test results
+-   L7 RESTApi broadcasts to the Agents: start test/ get test status / get test results
 -   Rapid listing of apps registered with Eureka.
 -   Other integrations